CCR FAQ - Poseidon Se7en+

 Which style of counterlungs should I choose?

 Front-Mounted vs. Back-Mounted counterlung technical configurations have subtle trade offs of one benefit for another, and the choice is more complex than can be answered briefly.
-Many professional photographers have a preference for back-mount, but for diving where performance and safety is paramount I recommend front-mount.
-There are sport diving only versions of the front-mount counterlung that does not support manual addition valves, but the sport version is NOT recommended.
+Many professional photographers have a preference for back-mount, but for diving where performance is paramount I recommend front-mount.
+There are sport diving only versions of the front-mount counterlung (including a version permanently integrated with a jacket style BCD) that do not support manual addition valves, but the sport version counterlungs are NOT recommended.

 What BC should I use with the Se7en?